petk/php-build-system/docs/cmake/variables/PHP_DTRACE.md

 Enable DTrace support for performance analysis and troubleshooting.

-Where to find DTrace installation, can be customized with the `DTrace_ROOT` variable.
+Where to find DTrace installation, can be customized with the `DTRACE_ROOT` variable.